telerik/xaml-docs/controls/radgridview/columns/useful-links.md

 ## Examples on GitHub

 You can download runnable projects showing how to implement various scenarios available for download from our online SDK repository [here](https://github.com/telerik/xaml-sdk/), the examples are listed under __GridView__.
+To work more easily with our SDK samples you can download and configure [SDK Samples Browser]({%slug sdk-samples-browser %}).

 Some of the examples are listed as: